 You say, “If I found a pot of gold at the foot of the rainbow, I’d buy this…” Then you show by acting out what you would buy.
 The others try to guess what you bought, and the first one to guess becomes the new actor.

-Have a TREASURE HUNT and hide the treasure in a POT OF GOLD– to be shared by everyone once all the ‘rainbow themed clues’ have been found.
+Have a treasure hunt and hide the treasure in a pot of gold to be shared by everyone once all the ‘rainbow-themed clues’ have been found.

-4. ‘RAINBOW WALK’ Party Game
+4. Rainbow Walk Party Game

 - Spread out different colored paper circles.

 - Children step on each circle as the music is playing.

 - Once it stops, the child on a certain color can get a prize.

 We see rainbows during rain showers when the sun is shining on raindrops.
-Rainbows appear in the part of the sky that is opposite of the sun.
+Rainbows appear in the part of the sky that is the opposite of the sun.
 The closer we are to the rainbow-the brighter it appears, Rainbow colors are always the same in order: Violet, Dark Blue, Blue, Green, Yellow, Orange, Red.
 Everyone who looks at a rainbow sees it differently.

 Rainbow Activities for Kids

-- Using colored construction paper of yellow, orange, red, blue, green and purple traceCHILDREN’S HANDS.
-Make about 10 hand prints of each of the colors of the rainbow.
+- Using colored construction paper of yellow, orange, red, blue, green and purple trace children’s hands.

 - Put the children’s names on the hand-prints; form the hands into a large, curved rainbow shape.
-(All the reds in one curved arch of the rainbow…
+(All the reds in one curved arch of the rainbow.

-Learn about: rainbows, light, chromatography, spectrum, and color
+Learning topics: rainbows, light, chromatography, spectrum, and color

 The rainbows that we see in the sky are caused by a reflection of the sun’s rays in drops of rain.
 There are also other ways to view a rainbow with the help of water and a few other supplies.